thenorili/PulseAudio-Record-In-and-Out/README.md

 ## Add this to the end of /etc/pulse/default.pa or ~/.pulse/default.pa

-## Ensure that the value of source=0 is your stereo monitor index & source=1 your mic input
+## Ensure that the value of source=0 is your stereo monitor index & source=1 your mic input via "pacmd list-sources"

   ## This sink mirrors monitored speaker output